 Knowing how to make a rag rug allows you to take any of your old, worn-out textiles and turn them into wonderful works of art that are as useful as they are beautiful.
 This collection of free rag rug crochet patterns includes a wide variety of designs that all make excellent use of old fabric strips.

 Making Crochet Rag Rugs

-The first step to making rag rugs is turning your rags into "yarn" for crochet.
-Basically, you will cut your fabric into strips and either sew or knot those strips together into a longer strip used as "yarn".
-Crochet rag rugs are a popular way to recycle old material.
-You can also purchase yarn to these rugs.
+The first step to making rag rugs is turning your rags into "yarn" for crocheting.
+Cut your fabric into strips and either sew or knot those strips together into a longer strip used as "yarn."
+Crochet rag rugs are a popular way to recycle old material, but you can also purchase yarn to these rugs if you don't have anything you can use on hand.
 Roving, super bulky weight yarn, and t-shirt yarn are all options for making these rugs.

 Working with thick material like fabric can be harder on the hands than working with traditional yarn.
 Those with repetitive stress injuries such as carpal tunnel syndrome may want to skip rag rugs or start with smaller ones.
-Everyone else can benefit from frequently resting your hands when crocheting rag rugs.
+Everyone else can benefit from frequently resting their hands while working.

 02 of 08

-This is a small rectangular rag rug (18 inches x 23 inches) worked in easy double crochet with chain stitches.
+This is a small rectangular rag rug worked in easy double crochet with chain stitches.
 There is enough of a stitch pattern to keep the crocheting interesting, but it's an easy design overall.
 The rug is super colorful when made as designed with batik fabric, but you can use any color fabric you want to create a rug of your liking.

 03 of 08